Ketel Marte Player Props: Diamondbacks vs. Padres

 Ketel Marte At The Plate

-- Marte is batting .261 with six doubles, a triple, two home runs and two walks.
+- Marte has six doubles, a triple, two home runs and two walks while batting .261.

-- In two games this season, Marte has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this year, Marte has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.